Russian Blue cat crouching on carpet

 Lifespan

-Russian Blues were able to withstand centuries of harsh winters in Northern Russia.
-Now that they’ve found their way to safe, warm homes, they are here to stay.
+Russian Blues were able to withstand centuries of harsh winters in Northern Russia, so they can certainly adapt to outdoor living.
+But now that they’ve found their way to safe, warm homes, they are here to stay and strongly prefer the safety and comfort of indoor life.
 And for many years with you, they will!

 History of the Russian Blue cat